Mubarak-Imam/LinkedIn-Profile-Evaluator/README.md

 # LinkedIn Profile Evaluator

-The LinkedIn Profile Evaluator is a web application that analyzes LinkedIn profile PDFs and provides a comprehensive evaluation, including an overall profile score, strengths, recommendations for improvement, and final feedback.
+The LinkedIn Profile Evaluator is a web application that analyzes LinkedIn profile PDFs and delivers a detailed assessment.
+It includes an overall profile score, highlights strengths, offers improvement suggestions, and provides final feedback.

 ## Features